top of page

 Some saw a blank wall.
 Arch House saw an opportunity.
 HarborArts saw a canvas.
 Artist Matt Moyer Bell saw the story of a neighborhood.

-Inner Bloom connects two neighboring Arch House projects: The Sara, our multi-unit ground-up residential project, and The Watchmaker, our restoration of a 19th-century brick rowhouse.
+Inner Bloom connects two neighboring Arch House projects: The Sara, our 2025 ground-up multifamily residential project, and The Watchmaker, our restoration of a 19th-century brick rowhouse.
 The installation layers a painted mural with floating bronze camellias, bridging the present to the past.

 Inspired by Boston’s Victorian-era “Camellia Craze,” the work reflects East Boston’s immigrant story: non-native roots planted with care, flourishing over time with intention.

-Unveiled in Fall 2025 with remarks from State Rep Adrian Madaro and City Councilor Gabriela Coletta Zapata, the project reflects our belief that development can contribute meaningfully to the public realm.
+Unveiled in Fall 2025 with remarks from Moyer Bell, Jason Arndt (Zephyr Architects), David Lank (Arch House Companies), and Eagle Hill lifelong residents and elected officials, State Representative Adrian Madaro and City Councilor Gabriela Coletta Zapata, the collaboration reflects our belief that development, community, and culture are strongest together.

 TASTE OF EASTIE